influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.8/plugins/_index.md

 Telegraf is an agent, written in the Go programming language, for collecting, processing, aggregating, and writing metrics.
 Telegraf is plugin-driven and supports four categories of plugin types, including input, output, aggregator, and processor.

+## Telegraf plugins - default and optional

+By default, Telegraf runs with some useful plugins enabled.

 ## [Telegraf input plugins](/telegraf/v1.8/plugins/inputs/)